Corps: China

 The National Revolutionary Army (NRA) corps (軍團) was a type of military organization used by the Chinese Republic, and usually exercised command over two to three NRA divisions and often a number of independent brigades or regiments and supporting units.
 The Chinese Republic had 133 corps during the Second Sino-Japanese War.
 After losses in the early part of the war, under the 1938 reforms, the remaining scarce artillery and the other support formations were withdrawn from the division and was held at corps, or army level or higher.
 The corps became the basic tactical unit of the NRA having strength nearly equivalent to an allied division.

 The modern People's Liberation Army Ground Force group army (集团军) is the closest equivalent of a corps.
 After the military reforms of the early 2010s, a typical PLA group army consists of six combined arms brigades, plus additional artillery, air defence, engineering, sustainment, special operations and army aviation assets.
 Each formation contains approximately 30,000 combat troops and several thousands more supporting personnel.

 France

-The French Army under Napoleon I used corps-sized formations (corps d'armée) as the first formal combined-arms groupings of divisions with reasonably stable manning and equipment establishments.
+The French Imperial Army under Napoleon I used corps-sized formations (corps d'armée) as the first formal combined-arms groupings of divisions with reasonably stable manning and equipment establishments.
 Napoleon I first used the corps d'armée in 1805.
 The use of the corps d'armée was a military innovation that provided Napoleon I with a significant battlefield advantage in the early phases of the Napoleonic Wars.
 The corps was designed to be an independent military group containing cavalry, artillery and infantry, and capable of defending against a numerically superior foe.
 This allowed Napoleon I to mass the bulk of his forces to effect a penetration into a weak section of enemy lines without risking his own communications or flank.
 This innovation stimulated other European powers to adopt similar military structures.
 The corps has remained an echelon of French Army organization to the modern day.